Achievable logoAchievable logo

 Structure

-The integumentary system includes the skin, hair, and nails, and it serves as a critical protective barrier for the body.
+The integumentary system includes the skin, hair, and nails.
+Together, they form a protective barrier between the body’s internal environment and the outside world.

 The skin is organized into several layers, each with distinct cell types and function:

-• The outermost layer, the epidermis, is primarily composed of keratinocytes and also contains melanocytes for pigmentation, Langerhans cells for immune defense, and Merkel cells for tactile sensation.
+• The outermost layer, the epidermis, is primarily composed of keratinocytes.
+It also contains melanocytes for pigmentation, Langerhans cells for immune defense, and Merkel cells for tactile sensation.

 • Beneath the epidermis lies the dermis, a layer rich in connective tissue, collagen, and elastin fibers that provides structural support and elasticity.
-This layer contains the blood and nerve supply as well as fibroblasts, which make fiber and ground substance (glue) for the extracellular matrix that makes up connective tissue
+This layer contains the blood and nerve supply, as well as fibroblasts, which produce fibers and ground substance (a “glue-like” material) for the extracellular matrix that makes up connective tissue.

 • The innermost layer, the hypodermis, is mainly made up of adipose tissue, which insulates the body and stores energy.